NJUNLP/SDGO/revealing_safety_inconsistency/README.md

 The `renellm_random_500.json` file contains 500 samples randomly selected from the [ReNeLLM-Jailbreak dataset](https://huggingface.co/datasets/Deep1994/ReNeLLM-Jailbreak).
 This dataset is from the paper:

-**"A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily"**
+**"A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily"** (NAACL 2024)
 Paper: https://arxiv.org/abs/2311.08268

 ## Usage